dkellner/passman/README.md

 3. Modify the two variables $PASSFILE and $GPG_IDENTITY in the *passman* script to your needs.

+4. For convencience set up a GPG-Agent which caches your GPG credentials for some time.

 ### Running

 #### Adding a password